grz0zrg/fsynth/documentation/mk/docs/index.md

 - Not necessary but a MIDI device such as a MIDI keyboard is recommended

 Note : A high amount of memory is needed to support high number of instruments and use many audio samples / distributed sound synthesis.

-Fragment audio server is also available as an easy to use and configuration / installation free hardware platform on the [Fragment Store](https://store.fsynth.com)